Understanding Consciousness as an Information System

 Prologue: I am not an expert on consciousness.
 No one can truly define consciousness until we know its entire structure and function.
 However, since you asked, I will try to present a broader definition of it as a partly automated and partly self-learning knowledge or information system, considering its states, functions, potencies and abilities.
 I hope it will make sense to you.

-The task becomes even more difficult since consciousness has several amorphous and transient states, each with its own distinct features and potentials, some of which are also hidden from our knowledge and awareness and cannot easily be brought to surface with current methods of psychoanalysis or consciously experienced in altered or induced states.
+The task becomes even more difficult since consciousness has several amorphous and transient states, each with its own distinct features and potentials, some of which are also hidden from our knowledge and awareness and cannot easily be brought to the surface with current methods of psychoanalysis or consciously experienced in altered or induced states.

-I have to acknowledge that in defining consciousness I have not particularly referred to any book or writing on the subject.
+I have to acknowledge that in defining consciousness, I have not particularly referred to any book or writing on the subject.
 Whatever I have stated here is purely from my current knowledge and understanding.
-When we try to define consciousness, I think we have to consider three criteria, what it is, what it can do and how it can be distinguished from other types of knowledge and information systems.
+When we try to define consciousness, I think we have to consider three criteria: what it is, what it can do, and how it can be distinguished from other types of knowledge and information systems.

 The popular notion is that consciousness means awareness.
-It may be too simplistic a definition since it ignores the other aspects, abilities and functions of consciousness.
+It may be too simplistic a definition since it ignores the other aspects, abilities, and functions of consciousness.
 Some people also equate sentience with consciousness.
 Sentience means the ability to experience feelings and sensations.
-Again, I believe it is an advanced function of consciousness but not the same as consciousness.
+Again, I believe it is an advanced function of consciousness, but not the same as consciousness.

-What it is
+What consciousness is

-Consciousness is part intelligence, part awareness, and part information, built around the notion of self in relation to the world or the objective reality or the otherness or the not-self, with which it interacts almost continuously.
-It is a knowledge system with an inborn ability, awareness and intelligence to be cognizant of the facts, information, perceptions, sensations, skills, etc., which the body gathers and stores in the brain as memories and uses for various purposes.
-Those ends or purposes may be preexisting, self-willed, self-learned, self-realized or externally imposed from outside sources and conditions.
+Consciousness is part intelligence, part awareness, and part information, built around the notion of self in relation to the world, or the objective reality, or the otherness, or the not-self, with which it interacts almost continuously.
+It is a knowledge system with an inborn ability, awareness, and intelligence to be cognizant of the facts, information, perceptions, sensations, skills, etc., which the body gathers and stores in the brain as memories and uses for various purposes.
+Those ends, or purposes, may be preexisting, self-willed, self-learned, self-realized, or externally imposed from outside sources and conditions.
 Of them, survival or self-preservation seems to be the most important purpose.

-At the most basic level, consciousness is a self-guiding, self-aware, self-protecting, self-sustaining, self-improving, self-preserving, self-conscious and self-evolving system of knowledge and information, which is partly preprogrammed or automated and partly self-learning and self-evolving according to the environment in which it exists, according to its needs and perceptions and according to the information it receives or collects from various sources.
+At the most basic level, consciousness is a self-guiding, self-aware, self-protecting, self-sustaining, self-improving, self-preserving, self-conscious, and self-evolving system of knowledge and information, which is partly preprogrammed or automated and partly self-learning and self-evolving according to the environment in which it exists, according to its needs and perceptions, and according to the information it receives or collects from various sources.

 States and types of consciousness